rob-derosa/Hunt/README.md

 Hunt was designed and is intended specifically for use with audiences at presentations, hackathons, community meetups, on-site meetings and speaking engagements.

 #### Interactive Option
-To add some fun to a presentation, one option is to engage the audience in a quick game of hunt.Prior to the presentation, plant 2 or 3 well-known objects in the room somewhere inconspicuous, like a Coke bottle and a sneaker.
+To add some fun to a presentation, one option is to engage the audience in a quick game of hunt.
+Prior to the presentation, plant 2 or 3 well-known objects in the room somewhere inconspicuous, like a Coke bottle and a sneaker.
 Begin the talk by asking the audience if they want to play a game.

-Display http://aka.ms/hunt on a project and invite people to downoad the app.
+Display http://aka.ms/hunt on a projector and invite people to downoad the app.
 As you give an overview of Hunt, project your phone's screen so everyone can see.
 Create a quick 10-15min game seeded with some players and treasures.
-Then share the game entry code and QR code so folks can join a team.
+Then share the game entry code and QR code so participants can join a team.

 Start the game and let the teams attempt to find the objects and acquire the treasure.
-Possible reward the winning team with some Azure credit.
+Consider rewarding the winning team with free Azure credit.

 #### Mock Data
+* If you do not have your own Gravatar account, you can use one of a dozen Game of Thrones characters by entering their _firstname@hbo.com_ (i.e. _arya@hbo.com_)
 * When creating a new game, the mobile app has several options for seeding data into an empty game.
 The following options are available and allow the game to be put into different states depending on the goal of the demo.
   * User can choose to be the Coordinator or a Player
   * if Coordinator is chosen, the user can add additional treasure and manully start the game
   * if Player is chosen, the user is put on House Lannister and the game will be started automatically
   * Games can be seeded with players that join teams - about half the game slots will fill with random players
-  * Games can be seeded with pre-configured Treasure (3)
+  * Games can be seeded with 3 pre-configured treasures
   * If both players and treasures are seeded, the team the player joins can be seeded with 2 acquired treasure

 #### Azure Deployment